 2) Marketing is paramount in attracting top talent for your company.
 Our search consultants are representing your brand, strategic initiatives and big picture goals.
 Our approach is to communicate clearly the vision, history, and uniqueness of the company before discussing the role within.

 3) The human factor is something to consider.
 Our candidates are making a weighty decision that may affect family.
 Career moves are all about timing and our search consultants are experienced in balancing what is important to each party to bring about a mutually satisfactory outcome.

 4) B&B search professionals are tapped into the talent pool.
 In most cases, our placements are currently employed and not active in the market.
 We are continuously connected to a wide range of talent in all areas of expertise so we can target specific players to bring to your table.

-5) With recognition by Forbes as one of the country's Best Recruiting Firms, celebrating 32 years in business, and having a team with decades of experience "seeing it all" in recruiting, our team is trusted by our clients for discretion, dedication and landing the best of the best.
+5) With recognition by Forbes as one of the country's Best Recruiting Firms for the last 3 years, celebrating 33 years in business, and having a team with decades of experience "seeing it all" in recruiting, our team is trusted by our clients for discretion, dedication and landing the best of the best.

 We have been recognized as one of America’s Best Recruiting Firms in 2020 in both the Executive and Professional/Specialist Search category.
 This is our third year in a row being recognized in both categories.